gsbdarc/rcpedia/docs/_user_guide/best_practices_r.md

-# Best Prsctices in R
+# Best Practices in R

 ## Tips for Being a Good Citizen